Nothando-Sokhela/Brownfields-Project-/README.md

 # Project One - Brownfields-Project

+**Note:** As per school policy, we are not permitted to share the code for this project.
+However, detailed documentation and insights into the project's development process are provided in this README and the accompanying article.

 Welcome to the Brownfields project, a collaborative endeavor aimed at enhancing the popular Robot World game through iterative development and modern software engineering practices.

 Project Overview: